How to attract bats to your backyard

 Check out our Guide to Gardening for Bats.

 Avoid the use of pesticides in your garden and the use of remedial timber treatment agents in structures.
 Both can lead to the poisoning of bats.
 Consider bats in your backyard and neighborhood as natural pest control.
 Insectivorous bats devour astonishing quantities of night-flying insects.
-In fact, pregnant or nursing mothers of some bat species often consume nearly their body weight in insects each night.
+In fact, pregnant or nursing mothers of some bat species may consume up to half their body weight in insects each night.

 Cats and bats don’t mix.
 Period.
 Cat attacks are one of the most common causes of bat (and bird) casualties.
 Keep your cat indoors at night, especially during summer months when bat mothers are feeding their young.
 Make certain your cat is indoors a half hour before sunset and a half hour after sunset when bats are most active.
 If your cat finds a bat, it may learn where the roost is located, which places an entire colony at risk.

-For-purchase bat houses can be found and purchased online.
+Pre-made bat houses can be purchased.
 However, it’s important to know that bat boxes must meet certain criteria to be effective.
 Use the following criteria to evaluate your purchase:

 - A bat house should be at least 24” high x 16” wide.
 Smaller bat houses do not offer adequate thermal stability.